Hardette Harris hosts chef table, The Dream Dinner, featuring best-selling author

 On Saturday, January 18, Harris will head up a crew of Minden citizens who will contribute in the kitchen and service of her chef’s table.
 She will lead a table conversation between Mr. Miller and guests representing the racial diversity of Minden and its surrounding area.

 “The Dream Dinner will be at The Farm, a property bequeathed to Cultural Crossroads with the express purpose of bridging the racial divide of Minden.
-I can’t think of a better place or occasion to create more history,” states Harris.
+I can’t think of a better place to create more history,” states Harris.

 On Friday, January 17, Mr. Miller will be signing his book at The Multicultural Center of the South in Shreveport and doing another signing and greet at The Farm in Minden on Saturday before the dinner.
 Among the partners for the event is Cuisine Noir magazine.

 Chef Harris says, “We are also utilizing social media to promote his itinerary in the area both before and after.
 We’re also pleased to be participating in the Points of Light Foundation’s America’s Sunday Supper events commemorating Rev. King’s birthday though our dinner is on a Saturday.

 “We want to promote unity in the form of dialogue centered on a personal experience such as dining.
 We just want this family dinner setting to be the start of learning how to love and respect one another like family.”

 For more information, visit The Dream Dinner’s microsite, http://thedreamdinner.weebly.com/, where you can purchase books for the signings as well as inquire about the dinner.